Federico Fernández (footballer): Al-Duhail

-Estudiantes and Retirement
+Estudiantes and retirement

-On 17 August 2023, Fernández came back his country football club Estudiantes.
+On 17 August 2023, Fernández returned to Argentina, joining fellow clubEstudiantes.

-On 12 December 2024, Fernández announced that he would retire after the Trofeo de Campeones de la Liga Profesional match.
-On 21 December 2024, at the 2024 Trofeo de Campeones de la Liga Profesional match against Vélez Sarsfield, Fernández had his last professional career and won the match.
+On 12 December 2024, Fernández announced that he would retire from professional football after the Trofeo de Campeones de la Liga Profesional match.
+On 21 December, at the 2024 Trofeo de Campeones de la Liga Profesional match against Vélez Sarsfield, he played his last professional game and won the match.

 International career

 In January 2009, Fernández was selected to join the Argentina under-20 squad for the 2009 South American Youth Championship in Venezuela.

 Fernández made his debut for the Argentina senior team against Ecuador in April 2011.
 He established himself as a regular in defence during Argentina's successful FIFA World Cup qualification campaign under head coach Alejandro Sabella.

 In June 2014, Fernández was named in Argentina's squad for the 2014 World Cup.
 He made his World Cup debut in Argentina's 2–1 win against Bosnia and Herzegovina at the Maracanã Stadium, playing the full match in defence.
+He was an unused substitute in Argentina's 0–1 defeat to Germany in the final.

 Personal life

-Fernández has a wife, Florencia, and two daughters and a son - Valentina, Victoria and Viggo.
+Fernández has a wife, Florencia.
+The couple have two daughters, Valentina and Victoria, and one son, Viggo.